Effective Solutions for Septic System Drainage Problems

 Undeniable Proof That You Need Our Septic Tank Owner’s Guide.

-Undeniable Proof That You Need a septic tank owner’s guide had to be written.
+Undeniable Proof That You Need the Essential septic tank owner’s guide had to be written.
 Many great minds in the septic industry are sadly passing away and with every passing, we lose their knowledge.
 This had to be written down for future generations of septic tank owners and operators.
+Over our last 40 plus years, we have encountered recurring questions.
+These questions concern septic tank systems and related parts.
+This is also a chance to pick our brain.
+You can see what we see.
+Discover the solutions to common septic problems.

 Septic System Owner’s Guide

-I promise you that we will not “shop Talk” you but make it easy to understand how a septic system operates.
+I promise you that we will not “shop Talk” you.
+We will make it easy to understand how a septic system operates.
 Undeniable Proof That You Need a septic tank owner’s guide was written to help you spot problems before they start.

-With our clients who purchase our septic tank bacteria products on our website SepticTankBacteria.com, We offer our 40 plus years of septic system installs, troubleshooting to you name it, To help them pick the best product for their needs.
-40 plus years we wear dickie work uniforms and get our hands dirty.
+With our clients who purchase our septic tank bacteria products on our website SepticTankBacteria.com, we offer our 40 plus years of septic system installs.
+We provide troubleshooting for a wide range of issues.
+This experience helps clients choose the best product for their needs.
+40 plus years wearing dickie work uniforms and getting our hands dirty.
 We do not just sit in a nice climate control office and sell bacteria.
 We actually see septic systems every day.

 The main septic tank line leaving your home.

-The main septic tank line leaving your home carries the waste from your toilets, sinks, tubs, showers, and all drains to your septic tank.
+The main septic tank line leaving your home carries the waste from your toilets, sinks, tubs, and showers.
+It handles waste from all drains to your septic tank.
 Generally, this waste line can be 3 inches and on up.

 88% of the septic waste line is are a 4-inch size.
-The size of your septic waste line leaving your home can even be bigger depending on the amount of waste it has to handle, how many people will be living there full time, the number of rooms in the home or building.
+The size of your septic waste line leaving your home can be larger.
+It depends on the amount of waste it has to handle.
+The number of people living there full time also affects the size.
+Additionally, the number of rooms in the home or building play a role.

-This main septic tank waste line leaving your home or building can be made of PVC, Cast Iron Pipe to even metal both galvanized and non-galvanized metal pipe.
-Yes, we have excavated up 4 inches, 5 inches, 6 inches to 8 inches non galvanized pipe that rotted and caused a root blockage.
+The main septic tank waste line leaving your home or building can be made of PVC, or Cast Iron Pipe.
+It can also be made of metal, both galvanized and non-galvanized metal pipe.
+Yes, we have excavated non-galvanized pipes of different sizes.
+These include 4 inches, 5 inches, 6 inches, and up to 8 inches.
+The pipes rotted and caused a root blockage.
 Metal pipe underground tends to rot in spots due to the moisture in the ground.

 SDR PVC Septic Waste Line Pipe:

 PVC pipe takes many many years to rot.
-That is why most septic installers use PVC pipe, Both The green pipe called thin-wall SDR-35 to the common heavier Schedule 40 white PVC pipe.
+That is why most septic installers use PVC pipe.
+They use both the green pipe called thin-wall SDR-35 and the common heavier Schedule 40 white PVC pipe.

 SDR-35 Green Sewer Pipe:

 The green color of the SDR-35 sewer pipe is there for a reason.
 Green is the international color of sewer underground.
-So if a contractor is excavating and finds a green pipe, Just by looking at the pipe you can guess it’s a sewer pipe BUT that is not always the case.
+So if a contractor is excavating and finds a green pipe, they might assume it’s a sewer pipe.
+Their guess is just based on its appearance.
+However, that is not always the case.
 If you are digging and you find a pipe underground, You must call again for a Utility Mark Out.
-It is required before any digging, You would know to proceed with caution or stop and call for another Utility Mark Out.
+It is required before any digging.
+You should know to proceed with caution or stop and call for another Utility Mark Out.
 You never know what you will find digging!

 Blue Brute Sewer Pipe:

 There is a Blue colored pipe that is extra heavy PVC called “Brute”.
 This pipe was designed for parking lots where heavy traffic will be.
-Because of Brute’s extra-duty design, It will take a lot to crush the pipe from a weighted item like a dump truck, car, payloaders, etc. The brute pipe is not common in homeowner septic installs.
+Brute’s extra-duty design makes it very resistant to being crushed.
+It can withstand a lot from weighted items like dump trucks, cars, and payloaders.
+The brute pipe is not common in homeowner septic installs.
 We have used it in homes where heavy traffic may be a problem.

 The Septic Tank: Mother Nature’s gift to the environment!